 For those of you who may be Paleo and wondering why this meal isn’t classified as such, here’s a link to a great read.
 There’s a lot of conflicting information floating on the internet about quinoa and it’s Paleo status.
 As someone who cannot follow any particular diet type given my condition, here’s my personal bottom line: do what’s right for you.

-Wheat/Gluten Free, Dairy Free, Egg Free, Soy Free, Nut Free, Peanut Free, Yeast Free, Cane/Refined Sugar Free, Sesame Free, Legume Free, Low Histamine, Diabetic Friendly, EOE Friendly, Vegan
+Wheat/Gluten Free, Dairy Free, Egg Free, Soy Free, Nut Free, Peanut Free, Yeast Free, Cane/Refined Sugar Free, Sesame Free, Legume Free, Oat Free, Low Histamine, Diabetic Friendly, EOE Friendly, Vegan